 More demand from the same partners

 Demand sources that integrate with Header Bidding generally offer access to all of their demand.
 By contrast, some exchanges have geographic restrictions to their Exchange Bidding integrations.
 This would mean that an impression could receive a big through Header Bidding that it would not have received through Exchange Bidding.

 Publishers running Header Bidding are in control of the entire set-up and have full visibility on how the auction works.
-Exchange Bidding runs entirely within DFP and is essentially a “black box” to publishers.
+Exchange Bidding runs entirely within Google Ad Manager and is essentially a “black box” to publishers.
 Google decides the winner of the auction and the publishers doesn’t get to interrogate that process.